EliXie212/bios-611-project/README.md

 To initiate the docker environment, run:

-	`./start-env.sh`
+		> ./start-env.sh

 Then open an Rstudio instance on port 8787.
 You can access the instance by going to your browser and type:

-	`localhost:8787`
+		> localhost:8787

 When prompted by Rstudio to enter username and password, enter Rstudio and "hello123".

-You can also modified the username and password in the Dockerfile.
+You can also modified the username and password in the start-env.sh.

 The working directory of the project is located at home/rstudio/project.
 Make sure you are in the working directory before proceeding by using:

-	`cd /home/rstudio/project`
+	> cd /home/rstudio/project